Selmen95/portfolio-dsba/README.md

 Managing a cryptocurrency portfolio involves:

-* tracking held assets,
+* tracking owned assets,
-* accessing market data,
+* accessing real-time market data,
-* analyzing portfolio value and allocation.
+* analyzing portfolio value and asset allocation.

 The main objectives of the project are:

 * Model the problem of cryptocurrency portfolio management
 * Design a **clear, modular, and scalable** software architecture
-* Implement a **Python** application following best practices
+* Implement a **Python-based** application following best practices
-* Apply an **incremental development process** (V0 → V1 → V2 → V3)
+* Apply an **incremental development process** (v0 → v1 → v2)
-* Deliver a functional and well-documented application
+* Deliver a functional, robust, and well-documented application

 ---

 ## 3. Technical Constraints

-The project complies with the constraints defined in the assignment:
+The project complies with the technical constraints defined in the assignment:

 * Application developed primarily in **Python**
 * Code organized across **multiple files and modules**
-* Adherence to best practices:
+* Compliance with best practices:

-  * PEP 8 conventions
+  * PEP 8 coding conventions
   * docstrings for public classes and functions
-  * explanatory comments
+  * explanatory comments when necessary
-* Use of appropriate tools depending on the version:
+* Progressive use of appropriate tools:

   * command-line interface (CLI)
   * data persistence
-  * external API calls
+  * external API integration
-  * web interface in the final version
+  * web-based visualization in the final version

 ---